Need help with Education Law?

 Bullying

-Definition: Bullying is a repeated and intentional aggressive behavior that involves an imbalance of power between the perpetrator and the victim.
-It can manifest in various forms, including physical, verbal, or relational aggression.
+Definition: Bullying is a repeated and intentional aggressive behaviour that involves an imbalance of power between the perpetrator and the victim.
+It can manifest in various forms, including physical, verbal, or relational aggression.Mediums: Traditional bullying typically occurs in person, on school grounds, in the workplace, or within communities.
+It includes actions such as physical assaults, verbal taunts, social exclusion, or spreading rumours.

 Cyberbullying

 Mediums: Cyberbullying takes place through various digital channels, including social media, text messages, emails, online forums, or any other form of online communication.
-It can include spreading rumors, posting hurtful comments, sharing embarrassing images, or creating fake profiles to impersonate or mock the victim.
+It can include spreading rumours, posting hurtful comments, sharing embarrassing images, or creating fake profiles to impersonate or mock the victim.

 Examples: Sending threatening messages via social media, spreading false information online, or creating and sharing a derogatory meme about someone are examples of cyberbullying.